Loja, Ecuador - Things to Do in Loja

 Food & Dining

-Loja's culinary scene blends traditional Andean flavors with modern influences, featuring specialties like repe (green plantain soup), fritada (fried pork), and the famous Loja-style tamales.
-The historic center offers numerous restaurants ranging from casual comedores serving authentic local dishes ($3-6) to upscale establishments featuring contemporary Ecuadorian cuisine ($15-25).
-Don't miss trying the local coffee, considered among Ecuador's best, and visit the weekend markets for fresh produce and traditional snacks.
-Vegetarian and international options are increasingly available, particularly around the university area.
+Loja's culinary scene celebrates traditional Andean cuisine with local specialties like repe (green plantain soup), fritada (fried pork), and delicious empanadas lojanas.
+The city center offers numerous family-run restaurants serving authentic meals for $3-8, while upscale establishments provide refined versions of regional dishes for $12-20.
+Don't miss trying the local coffee, considered among Ecuador's best, and visit the weekend food markets for fresh tropical fruits, traditional sweets, and street food.
+Vegetarian options are increasingly available, particularly around the university areas.

 Top-Rated Restaurants in Ecuador